linnykoleh/Spring/Notes.md

 ### BeanPostProcessor

 - `BeanPostProcessor` is an interface that defines callback methods that allow for modification of bean instances.
-`BeanPostProcessor` tells spring there some processing that spring have to do after initialising a bean.
+- `BeanPostProcessor` tells spring there some processing that spring have to do after initialising a bean.
 Spring execute these method for each bean.
-BeanPostProcessor used to extend spring's functionality.
+- `BeanPostProcessor` used to extend spring's functionality.
-A `BeanPostProcessor` may even replace a bean instance with, for instance, an AOP proxy.
+- `BeanPostProcessor` may even replace a bean instance with, for instance, an AOP proxy.
     - Examples
         - `AutowiredAnnotationBeanPostProcessor` - implements support for dependency injection with the `@Autowired` annotation.
         - `PersistenceExceptionTranslationPostProcessor` - applies exception translation to Spring beans annotated with the `@Repository` annotation.